Shubham-koli/Wce_Coin/README.md

 lots of money.

 ### Automated Testing
+### COMPILATION IS MUST.
+I HAVE DELETED ALL THE OBJECT FILES.

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.